Cl3r1k/angular-to-do-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

+## Development server and json-server running concurrently

+Run `npm run app` for a dev server and json-server.
+Navigate to `http://localhost:4200/`.
+At the `http://localhost:3000/` json-server is hosted.
+The app will automatically reload if you change any of the source files.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.